naja628/qwerasdf/manual.md

 * You can put transformed copies of the current selection (instead of transforming it), by clicking `F: put copy` from either.
 You can click F several times in a row to repeat this effect.

 ### Using the intractive transformation submenu
-Under `S: Interact`, you can sequentially apply several transformations to the shape.
+Under `S: Interact`, you can sequentially apply several transformations to the current selection.
 Transformations are applied relative to a center (except move).
-Initially it is set to the center of the grid (if activated), or to the point under your cursor when you entered `W: visual`.
+Initially it is set to the center of the grid (if activated), or to the point under your cursor when you entered `S: Interact`.
 To change the center, use `A: recenter`.
 After left-clicking, the center is set to the point under your cursor.

 To apply transformations: